-On April 23, 2020, Chief Judge Cintron issued a notice that all hearings before Administrative Law Judges will be held remotely through video conference software until further notice.
-The Presiding Judge in each remote hearing will ensure that the participants have access to an IT Day prior to the hearing to allow all participants, witnesses, and the public who will attend the hearing to learn more about the remote hearing software and to get their technical questions answered by the appropriate FERC staff.
+All hearings before Administrative Law Judges will be held remotely through video conference software until further notice.2 The Presiding Judge in each remote hearing will ensure that the participants have access to an IT Day prior to the hearing to allow all participants, witnesses, and the public who will attend the hearing to learn more about the remote hearing software and to get their technical questions answered by the appropriate FERC staff.

-• Extension of Filing Deadlines (AD20-11)
+Extension of Filing Deadlines (AD20-11)

-In a March 19 notice, the FERC indicated that entities may seek waiver of FERC orders, regulations, tariffs and rate schedules, including motions for waiver of regulations that govern the form of filings, as appropriate, to address needs resulting from steps they have taken in response to the coronavirus.
-The FERC committed to take action on any such motions as expeditiously as possible.
+Entities may seek waiver of FERC orders, regulations, tariffs and rate schedules, including motions for waiver of regulations that govern the form of filings, as appropriate, to address needs resulting from steps they have taken in response to the coronavirus.
+The FERC committed to take action on any such motions as expeditiously as possible.3 In addition, FERC's regulations that require that filings with the FERC be notarized or supported by sworn declarations are waived through September 1, 2020.4